 Selecting the type of paper to use is a matter of personal preference; just make sure to choose paper that can hold a crease.
 Paper styles can range from traditional or contemporary, calm or extravagant and graceful or quirky.
 Although you can experiment with an array of paper, Washi ("wa" meaning Japanese and "shi" meaning paper) is the traditional paper used to create origami and is a type of paper made in Japan by using wooden fibers.
 It is more durable than ordinary paper made from wood pulp.

-ICE Resin® is another type of medium to use when designing with bezels, creating a clear dome as it covers and magnifies the origami paper beneath it.
-ICE Resin is two-part formula that dries and stays crystal clear, without yellowing or breaking down.
+Resin is another type of medium to use when designing with bezels, creating a clear dome as it covers and magnifies the origami paper beneath it.
+Resin is two-part formula that dries and stays crystal clear, without yellowing or breaking down.

-With the range of design possibilities, you can transform several types of beads--including metal, ceramic, gemstone, bone, horn, wood, crystal and more--into an origami work of art.
+With the range of design possibilities, you can transform several types of beads--including metal, ceramic, gemstone, bone, horn, wood, crystal and more--into a jewelry work of art.

 To Make Paper Embellished and Covered Beads